Making an API Call

 Sorting

-When making a request for a collection or applying a query on its subsetting, a client often requires that the response data is returned in a sorted order.
+When making a request for a collection or applying a query on its subset, a client often requires that the response data is returned in a sorted order.
+Sort criteria are specified by the sortBy query parameter:

 GET https://www.example.com/reports/reports?sortBy=name,description